pfcao/abookmark/README.md

 Abookmark uses the 'Bookmarks/Favorites bar' as top folder by default.

+### date stamp

+Abookmark prefers to store the date in the title explicitly.
+Generally it is a four-character string. eg: [231a].
+The first two characters represent the year: 23 -> 2023.
+The third character represent the month: 1 -> January.
+The last character is the date: a -> 10, b -> 11, u->30.
 ### onetab

 A 'tab' in onetab is nothing but a bookmark node in Abookmark.